 Soup isn’t just for the winter months.
-Case in point: this chilled seasonal slurper from chef Alex Horowitz.
+Case in point: this chilled seasonal slurper from chef Alex Horowitz at The Porch.
 Whether you’re looking for a way to enjoy your garden’s early summer bounty or using frozen peas (Horowitz says that’s totally fine – especially if you don’t want to spend an hour shelling peas), this dish is as impressive as it is approachable so no matter what your culinary skill level, you’ll come out looking cool.

 - 4 tablespoons olive oil